NixOS/nixos-weekly/content/2021/04-nixos-weekly-2021-04.md

 - [Writing a “Hello World” RiscV Kernel with Nix in Rust](https://justin.restivo.me/posts/2021-05-30-nix-rust-riscv-toy-kernel.html)

-  Use Nix Flakes to build and run a 64 bit RiscV Kernel written Rust.
+  Use Nix Flakes to build and run a 64 bit RiscV Kernel written in Rust.

 ## Jobs